aminrj/aminrj.github.io/_posts/2026-02-02-from-mvp-to-prod.md

 This is a strong MVP packaging baseline for demos, pilots, and early customer validation.

-## 9. What Still Needs Work Before "Production at Scale"
+## 9. what still needs work before "production at scale"

 This is the critical part.
 A good production-readiness article should not pretend the MVP is complete.